 Back to Top

-: All business school students will have access to the printers in Hariri and will be given 1500 free prints per semester.
-If you feel you would still like your own printer we recommend getting a cheap one with color printing capabilities.
+: All business school students will have access to the printers in Hariri and will be given 1300 free prints per semester.
+If you feel you would still like your own printer, we recommend getting a cheap one with color printing capabilities.
 We have found that most printers in dorm rooms go unused.

 : All of the printers in the MSB have scanning functions, so having your own isn't necessary.

 : An ease-of-use item that adds additional ports to your computer.
-These can be convenient for people regularly connecting their computers to multiple external items but they are typically unnecessary for your typical student.
+These can be convenient for people regularly connecting their computers to multiple external items, but they are typically unnecessary for your typical student.
 Back to Top

 There is a disclaimer that goes along with this computer advice.
 The author is me, John Carpenter, Chief Technology Officer at the McDonough School of Business.
 There are probably a few of my personal prejudices built into this advice.
 After all, the "P" in "PC" stands for "Personal".